LaWunn/Superbugs-3D-game/README.md

 7) You win if all bacteria are poisoned before any two different bacteria reach the threshold.

 **Installation Guide**
-Step 1) Download the files.
+1) Download the files.
-Step 2) Launch the file “index”.
+2) Launch the file “index”.
 Game will load on your default browser.